MisterRooster/rooster-board/README.md

 ![Mongoose shield](https://img.shields.io/badge/mongoose-880000?logo=mongoose&logoColor=white&link=https%3A%2F%2Fnodejs.org%2F)
 ![TS shield](https://img.shields.io/badge/typescript-3178C6?logo=typescript&logoColor=white&link=https%3A%2F%2Fnodejs.org%2F)

-Simple message board using serverside rendering via ejs that allows users to write messages on a public board.
+Simple message board using serverside rendering and a database that allows users to write messages on a public board.
+Users can create new messages which than gets stored in a MongoDB atlas instance.

+This Projects main purpose was to practice full-stack development.
+Feel free to use it as an inspiration or as a learning resource.

-## Getting Started
+## Features:
+ - Express server with NodeJS
+ - Serverside rendering via PugJS template engine
+ - MongoDB database synchronization via mongoose
+ - Dynamic background rendered on the clientside
+ - Rate limitation, request compression and form validation checks
+ - Written in Typescript

+## How to run it locally

  As a prerequisite you must either have [MongoDB Community Server](https://www.mongodb.com/try/download/community) installed locally or have an MongoDB Atlas account (you can create one for free [here](https://www.mongodb.com/cloud/atlas/register)).
+ Also make sure to have NodeJS version `16.17.0` or above installed.

 After that clone the repository locally (if you havent already):